-Middle Partings are most suitable for Small Faces
+Middle parts are most suitable for thinner faces

-With a middle parting your hair tends to frame the entire expanse of your face.
-Middle partings therefore make a round face appear even rounder.
-They are also decidedly unhelpful if you like to hide some lines or wrinkles around the eyes and on your forehead.
-Wavy or curly hair looks great with a middle parting, while straight and thin hair tends to look stringy rather than sleek.
-In case of dyed hair, partings in the middle of the head draw particular attention to regrowth in a different colour.
+Wavy or curly hairstyles look great with a middle part, but straight and thin hair can end up looking stringy rather than sleek.
+In the case of dyed hair, parts in the middle of the head will draw particular attention to regrowth in a different color.

-Side partings are flattering and work well for most women.
-The asymmetry compensates well for not entirely perfect facial features and small beauty flaws like a large nose; receding chin lines become less obvious.
-Side partings make wide faces appear narrower and can even cover some lines.
-We recommend placing your side parting a little to the right or left from time to time or switch it to the opposite side.
-That will give your hair more bounce and the appearance of more volume.
+Side part haircuts are flattering and work well for most women.
+We recommend placing your side part a little to the right or left from time to time or to switch it to the opposite side, as this can give your hair more bounce and volume.

-In the 1980s, zig-zag partings used to be exactly drawn.
-Such neatness appears old-fashioned these days.
-Undone looking meandering partings are the rage now.
-Never mind the darker hair near the roots.
-Therefore, you should not bother with zig-zag combs.
-They only create unwanted neatness.
-Instead, comb your hair back and hold it using the palm of one hand.
-Then use the handle of a teasing comb or a thick knitting needle to draw a zig-zag line front to back.
-Now pull your hair to both sides and comb it down.
-You may like to apply some hair spray to hold the hair in place.
+Though zig-zag parts used to be very precise in the 1980s, messy and undone parts are all the rage now.
+It’s best not to worry about any darker hair near the roots, and don’t bother using a zig-zag comb, as these end up giving you a part that’s way too defined!
+Of all three different hair parts, zig-zag parts look the coolest when they are a little untidy and natural.
+Comb your hair back and hold it using the palm of one hand.
+Then, use the handle of a teasing comb or even a thick knitting needle to draw a zig-zag line front to back.
+Finally, pull your hair to both sides and comb it down.
+Finish by applying some hairspray to hold the hair in place.